• Skip to primary navigation

 Fix: Adobe Creative Cloud is Draining the Battery Too Fast

 Adobe Creative Cloud also functions as the primary launch platform for Adobe products.
-You can have access to update, install, manage programs.
+You can have access to update, install, and manage programs.
 Even un-installation is possible from here.

 Fix 1: Acquire the latest version of Adobe Creative Cloud.